acircleda/blog/content/authors/admin/_index.md

 I am a data scientist, researcher, teacher, designer, and tinkerer.
 I hold a  PhD from the University of Tennessee's [Evaluation, Statistics, and Methodology](https://elps.utk.edu/evaluation-statistics-methodology-phd/) program and I am currently employed as a senior data scientist at [Amplify](http://www.amplify.com/).
 I work at the intersection of education and data science.
 My mission is to work across the data lifecycle to help improve learning.

 Note: This website is sporadically maintained.
-My apologies.
+My apologies!